 An online catalogue raisonné of the paintings, pastels, and watercolors

 originally published by Adelyn Dohme Breeskin

-“One of our challenges is to create a complex online reference tool that can cover the many aspects of Lichtenstein’s work – sometimes it is rather difficult to establish a clear and integrated architecture.
-But with the help of our panOpticon database we are making great progress.
+“One of our challenges is to create a complex online reference tool which covers numerous aspects of Lichtenstein’s work – and at the same time, to establish a clear and integrated architecture.
+With the help of our panOpticon database we are making great progress.”

 Roy Lichtenstein Catalogue Raisonné Project